 Regulations list some situations where the moratorium will not be applied, even when it is an Asset of Community Value on the list.
 These exceptions include the sale of assets from one partner or another (for example, in a divorce).

 For more information about the Community Right to Bid and the support and advice available to communities wishing to take up community rights, please visit the:

-The procedure for administering assets of community value can be downloaded below:
+The full procedure for administering assets of community value can be downloaded below:

 Assets of Community Value - Head of Growth